OSSVerse/OSSVerse/README.md

 # OSSVerse (Open Source Market place)

 OSSVerse is an open source Marketplace.
-It is conceptualized as an eco system project comprising of multiple platform.
-It is an adaption of ONDC for open source software service delivery .
-OSSVerse is an adaption of the Beckn Protocol and BeSecure(BeS) for delivering open source software security assurance services .
-OSSVerse aims to establish an open network of OASPs for Businesses that will offer trustworthy and reliable open source software assurance services.
+It is conceptualized as an eco system project comprising of multiple platforms.
+It is an adaptation of ONDC and Beckn protocol for open source software service delivery .
+OSSVerse leverages BeSecure(BeS) for delivering open source software security assurance services .
+OSSVerse aims to establish an open network of OASPs for businesses that will offer trustworthy and reliable open source software assurance services.

 ## Why an Open source Marketplace..